CorniiDog/WhoopLibVEXCode/README.md

 - Visual Odometry/Pose Estimation
 - Wheel Odometry/Pose Estimation
 - Communication between V5 Brain and Jetson Nano
+- Fusion between Visual Odometry and Wheel Odometry

 ## Roadmap

-- Fusion between Visual Pose Estimation and Wheel Odometry
 - Object Detection and Gridded Permanence systenm
 - Moving between Point A and Point B
 - Detecting other robots that impede the path of the robot, and drive around